Akshaya-156/AI-fundamentals/README.md

 ## With AI everywhere, AI will move into all industries, from finance, to education, to healthcare.<br>

 ## AI can increase productivity, create new opportunities, provide deeper insights, and enable personalization.<br>
+What Is Artificial Intelligence (AI)?(opens in a new tab) – A detailed look into artificial intelligence from IBM provides more information on types of AI, the history of AI, and the future of AI.
+Structured vs. Unstructured Data: What’s the Difference?(opens in a new tab) – IBM Cloud experts provide examples comparing the pros and cons of structured and unstructured data.
+Distinguishing between Narrow AI, General AI and Super AI(opens in a new tab) – A simple, but necessary guide offered by Medium.
+What is generative AI?(opens in a new tab) - An IBM Research expert provides an introduction to generative AI and how it works.
+Humans vs. AI: who makes the best decisions?(opens in a new tab) – IBM Master Inventor Martin Keene answers the question, “Who makes the best decisions, humans or AI?”
+Can AI Help Climate Change?(opens in a new tab) – In this video, Stacey Gifford, an IBM Research chemist, explains how artificial intelligence can be used to develop new materials to help address climate change.